-The Personal Performance of the Qur’ānic Ghilmān: Shifting Gendered Boundaries of Sexuality
+The Conduct of the Qur’ānic Ghilmān: Shifting Gendered Boundaries of Sexuality

 Abstract

-The article argues that there is a discursive space within juridical texts and qur'ānic commentaries that justify an interpretation postulating a third gender or gender ambiguity.
-It aims at offering insights into the legal treatment of alternative gender identities by analyzing the personal performance of ghilmān.
-All the descriptions of ghilmān focused on glorifying their personal performance in contrast to a lack of discussion of their characteristics.
-These descriptions supported the assumption that ghilmān had another role, sexual partners for male believers, although it was hidden and almost unspoken.
-The case of the ghilmān extended the gap between the earthly world and heaven because the qur’ānic heavenly spectrum of gender and sexuality widened the earthly framework by shifting the known gendered boundaries.
+The article argues that there is a discursive space within juridical texts and Qur’ānic commentaries that justifies the postulation of a third gender and of gender ambiguity.
+It examines the legal treatment of alternative gender identities by analyzing the personal conduct of the ghilmān.
+Descriptions of the ghilmān focus on glorifying its personal conduct but rarely discuss the ghilmān’s characteristics.
+They support the assumption that ghilmān had another largely hidden and unspoken role of facilitating sexual partners for male believers.
+The phenomenon of the ghilmān widens the division between the earthly world and heaven because the Qur’ānic spectrum of heavenly gender and sexuality expands the earthly framework by shifting known gendered boundaries.

-Key words: ghilmān, medieval jurisprudence, Qur’ān, personal performance, gender
+Key words: ghilmān, medieval Islamic jurisprudence, Qur’ān, Islamic personal conduct, gender

 I. Introduction

-Personal performance manifests religion, culture, fashion, gender, and socio-economic status, all shared by members of a society.
-Personal performance organizes practices, orient judgments, reflects a desired or undesirable reality, and reveal differentiation and segregation.
-Personal performance is important in determining roles and expectations, concealed or revealed massages, a link between ethical and aesthetical perfection (Rustomji, 2009, pp. 40-62).
-In Islam, conceptions of personal performance are perceived as part of becoming a better believer by grooming and performing one of God's creations, a manifestation of the symbiosis between moral and traditions of aesthetics.
-Both represent forms of value: ethics are the form of value that tells people if their actions are good or bad, while aesthetics are the form of value that measures the range of qualities of beauty and ugliness.
+Personal conduct manifests social characteristics of religion, culture, fashion, gender, and socioeconomic status.
+Personal conduct organizes practices, guides judgment, reflects a desired or undesirable reality, and reveals differentiation.
+Personal conduct is important in determining roles and expectations, concealed or revealed messages, and linking ethical and aesthetical perfection (Rustomji, 2009, pp. 40–62).
+In Islam, conceptions of personal conduct are perceived as part of becoming a better believer by cultivating oneself and acting as one of God’s creations, a manifestation of the symbiosis between morals and aesthetic traditions.
+Ethics are values that guide people as to the goodness or badness of their actions, while aesthetics are values that guide assessments of beauty or ugliness.
 Aesthetics includes physical and mental differences which do not necessarily embrace harmony as a standard of beauty (Siebers, 2010, p.
 17).

-In Islam, ethics and aesthetics are interwoven concepts that reflect the comprehensive nature of Islam, influence each other and function as a joint mechanism for promoting ethical values and aesthetic judgements (Chittick, 2014, 3-17; Sandıkçı, and Güliz, 2005, 75-77).
-For example, the Prophet Muhammad's personal performance bring to bear both aesthetics and ethical aspects to praise God, his creation and the messenger's role.
-Another example of this mechanism is the frightening descriptions of the angels in hell as clumsy and unaesthetic monsters (al-Qādī, 2001, p.
-45).
-These terrifying images are aimed at urging the believers to choose the right path toward reward in heaven.
-The result of this joint mechanism of ethical values and aesthetics judgments is legal instructions of ethical significance and visual presentations that are reflected in practice that generate norms and the aesthetics of the believers' personal performance in medieval Islam.
+Islam comprehensively interweaves ethics and aesthetics in a way in which each influences the other in jointly promoting values and judgments (Chittick, 2014, 3–17; Sandıkçı and Güliz, 2005, 75–77).
+For example, the Prophet Muḥammad’s personal conduct combined both aesthetical and ethical aspects in his praise of God, His creation and the role of His messenger.
+Another example of this combination can be seen in the frightening descriptions of the evil spirits in hell as clumsy and unaesthetic monsters (al-Qādī, 2001, p.
+45); these descriptions seek to urge believers to choose the right path toward heavenly reward.
+The outcome of this interweaving of ethical values and aesthetical judgments are legal directives with ethical significance and visual representations that foster in Muslims’ personal conduct.

-The Islamic afterworld is described as if it was an actual physical world, a mirror of the best of the earthly world, a correspondence between the worlds, a space where living humanity is transformed into purified versions of themselves (Rustomji, 2010, pp. 167-169).
-The Qur’ān portrays the wonder of next life through ideal descriptions of place, objects and feelings.
-It is a sensual intimate world of pleasures showed as a concrete picture in worldly terms.
-Over time, heaven became filled with things, namely rewards, a proof that even afterworlds have a history with a chronology of material culture and spiritual significance (Rustomji, 2008, p.
+The Islamic afterlife is described as if it were the physical world, mirroring the best of earthly life in a way that relates the two worlds, with that afterlife becoming a space in which humans are transformed into purified versions of themselves (Rustomji, 2010, pp. 167–9).
+The Qur’ān portrays the wonders of next life through ideal descriptions of place, objects, and feelings.
+It is a sensual and intimate world of pleasures evoked in concrete, worldly terms.
+Over time, heaven has become filled with rewards, a proof that even afterworlds have a chronology of material culture and spiritual significance (Rustomji, 2008, p.
 296).